nicoanadt/klb-workshop/README.md

      - Click on the IAM role that just been created (Edit role in IAM)
 4. In IAM Console for `StepFunctions-redshift-run-query-byparam-role-xxxxx`
      - Click **Add Permissions** > **Attach policies**
-     - Select `AmazonRedshiftDataFullAccess` and `AWSGlueServiceRole`
+     - Select `AmazonRedshiftDataFullAccess` , `AmazonRedshiftFullAccess` , `AWSGlueServiceRole` , `CloudWatchEventsFullAccess`, and `AWSStepFunctionsFullAccess`
      - Click **Add Permissions**
+5. Note down the ARN of the step function for referral by the next process
-5. Back in Step Functions console page, observe what you have just create
+6. Back in Step Functions console page, observe what you have just create
      - Definition of the step functions
      - What is being done in this workflow.
 It will trigger the redshift query using Redshift Data API, and check the execution status until it completes.